Amazon Project Zero

 Laura Meyer, CEO and Founder of Envision Horizons, explains, “These counterfeiters have cost brands millions of dollars.
 From the negative reviews, brand loyalty loss, and broken trust.”
 She continues, “We’ve had several clients with issues with counterfeit products and sellers.
 I’m thrilled Amazon is taking steps to create a resolution.”

-At the moment, Project Zero is an invite-only experience exclusive in the U.S. The retail giant claims to be adding brands as quickly as possible, but encourage unenrolled brands to join the waitlist.
+At the moment, Project Zero is an invite-only experience exclusive in the U.S. The retail giant claims to be adding brands as quickly as possible, but encourages unenrolled brands to join the waitlist.

 Brands who are eligible to enroll in Project Zero must have a government-registered trademark and have their brand enrolled in Amazon Brand Registry.
 Additionally, while it’s not required for brands to serialize their products, it’s suspected those that do so will see the best results.
 Serializing products will hopefully stop counterfeits from reaching customers.